Exchanging Data Electronically

 To import SEPA bank statements, you choose the Import Bank Statement button in the Payment Reconciliation Journal and Bank Acc.
 Reconciliation windows and then you proceed to apply each bank statement entry to payments or bank ledger entries, manually or automatically.
 First you must set up bank accounts.
 The import and data conversion of SEPA bank data is performed by the Data Exchange Framework, represented by the SEPA CAMT data exchange definition.
 Alternatively, you can set up the bank data conversion service to perform the import, represented by the Bank Data Conversion Service – Bank Statement data exchange definition.

-In addition, the local versions of Finance and Operations, Business edition support various other file formats for import/export of bank data, payroll transactions, and other data.
-For more information, see the “Local Functionality” Help section in your country version of Finance and Operations, Business edition .
+In addition, the local versions of Business Central support various other file formats for import/export of bank data, payroll transactions, and other data.
+For more information, see the “Local Functionality” Help section in your country version of Business Central .

 Currency Exchange Rates